 Error Numbers and Error Messages

-This appendix describes error numbers and error messages provided by AppleScript, as well as certain Mac OS error numbers that may be of interest to scripters.
+This appendix describes error numbers and error messages provided by AppleScript and OS X.

 An AppleScript error is an error that occurs when AppleScript processes script statements.
 Nearly all of these are of interest to users.
 For errors returned by an application, see the documentation for that application.